Stormwater Management Division

 8:30 a.m. - 5:00 p.m.

-The Richland County Stormwater Management Division (RCSH2O) provides stormwater management support (drainage and water quality) in order to improve public safety, enhance public health and increase public service through departmental and divisional coordination and public awareness.
+The mission of the Stormwater Management Division is to promote stormwater drainage, water quality enhancement) in order to improve public safety, enhance public health, and increase public awareness.

 - National Pollutant Discharge Elimination System (NPDES) and Phase I Municipal Separate Storm Sewer System (MS4) Permit Compliance